-The Qingming festival (5 April) marks the start of the spring harvest.
-This tea was plucked before the festival, and is particularly rare.
-Long Jing, or Dragon's Well, from Zhejiang province, has folded leaves that are fired in a wok using a very specific motion.
+The Qingming festival (5 April) marks the start of the spring flush.
+Tea harvested before this festival is highly rare.
+Long Jing, or "Dragon Well" tea, from Zhejiang province, is characterised by its folded leaves, which are carefully mixed together in a wok.

 - Zhejiang, China

 - Tea colour:

 Appearance: very fine picking, an admirable work of folding